Activity note: Hotel check-in from 3:00 p.m.

 Morning: We’ll transfer from the hotel to Peach Springs Canyon via vans on the sometimes bumpy Diamond Creek Road to the bottom of the Grand Canyon and the Colorado River.
 Along our journey, we will stop at various points of interest while the walls rise higher and higher as we come closer to the Colorado River.
 We’ll pass through hundreds of millions of years of geologic history that has culminated in the arrival to the 1.8 billion year old rock that makes up the Granite Gorge.
 Among our highlights will be a walk along Diamond Creek down to the Colorado River.

-Lunch: Along the shore of the Colorado River on the bottom of the Grand Canyon we will have a picnic lunch.
+Lunch: Along the shore of the Colorado River on the bottom of the Grand Canyon we will have a sack lunch.

 Afternoon: Our field trip at the bottom of the Grand Canyon will continue with a viewing of the Diamond Creek Rapids as we look for desert bighorn sheep and watch for river runners along the shores of the Colorado River.
 Our Group Leader will share some of the interesting history, facts and management issues regarding the Colorado River with us as we relax on the beach.
 We’ll return in late afternoon to the lodge.